Opening Paraghaph

 Can you give us a rundown of the music policy one can expect to hear at these parties?

-We believe that we don’t have to stick to one genre.
+Equinox: We believe that we don’t have to stick to one genre.
 At each Bealtaine there’s a mix of house, techno and garage, with the energy building up through the night before easing back into the morning.
-However, the sound that ties it all together, and in our opinion suits the setting best, is house.
+However, the sound that ties it all together, and in our opinion, suits the setting best, is house.
 It’s how we start every time, and how we bring it to a close in the morning.

 Can you name each of your favourite sets witnessed at Bealtaine over the years?
-(Individual answers)

 Brian: Chaz Moloney’s set at the second Bealtaine will always be a memorable one.
 The fact that we pulled a live set-up off down in the dunes was an accomplishment in itself, and for it to be Chaz’s first time bringing his live set in front of a crowd made it that much more special.
 Seeing how far he has taken it since, with hardware and their improvised live sets, I’m delighted we were able to give him a space to road test it in the beginning.